-Groundnut (Arachis hypogaea L.) is an annual legume, which is also commonly known as peanut, earthnut, monkey nut and goobers.
-It has been placed by 13th most important food crop and the 4th most important oilseed crops of the world.
-Groundnut seeds (kernels) contain 40-50% fat, 20-50 % protein and 10-20 % carbohydrate.
-Groundnut seeds are a nutritional source of vitamin E, niacin, falacin, calcium, phosphorus, magnesium, zinc, iron, riboflavin, thiamine and potassium etc.[1].
+Chickpea (Cicer arietinum L) is most important grain legume, occupying first position both in area and production among the Indian pulse food crops.
+There is also a high reported mineral content: phosphorus (340 mg/100 g), calcium (190 mg/100 g), magnesium (140 mg/100g), iron (7 mg/100 g), zinc (3 mg/100 g) Recent studies by government agencies have also shown that they can assist in lowering of cholesterol in the bloodstream.
 Due to its wide industrial use, chromium is considered a serious environmental pollutant.
 Toxicity of Cr to plants depends on its valence state: Cr (VI) is highly toxic and mobile whereas Cr (III) is less toxic.
 Since plants lack a specific transport system for Cr, it is taken up by carriers of essential ions such as sulfate or iron.
-Toxic effects of Cr on growth of ground nut (Arachis hypogea L) and development include alterations in the germination process as well as in the growth of roots, stems and leaves, which may affect total dry matter production and yield[9].
-The absorption capacity of the ground nut (Arachis hypogea L) depends on the pH of the chromium solution[2].
+Toxic effects of Cr on growth of Chick pea (Cicer arietinum L) and development include alterations in the germination process as well as in the growth of roots, stems and leaves, which may affect total dry matter production and yield.
+The absorption capacity of the Chick pea (Cicer arietinum L) depends on the ph of the chromium solution.
 The absorption capacity increases with increase in rate of dilution and minimum at the control conditions.

-Keywords: In-vitro Plant Regeneration, Arachis hypogea L. Heavy metal torelance, K2Cr2O7
+Keywords: In-vitro Plant Regeneration, Cicer arietinum, Heavy metal torelance, K2Cr2O7.